RokKuzner/Bolha-unblur--extension/readme.md

 # Bolha unblur +
 Bolha unblur + extension unblurs bolha inactive Bolha adds.
 It:
-* Unblurs the inactive add's page
+* unblurs the inactive add's page
-* Allows you to still view add's images
+* allows you to view add's images and navigate through them
-* Contact the seller
+* allows you to contact the seller

 | Without extension | With extension |
 | - | - |